Updated Feb 14, 2026

 4. Acquire Assets at the End of the Year

-In some tax years, estimating your business taxes and acquiring new and used assets to reduce your taxes may be beneficial.
+In some tax years, estimating your business taxes and acquiring new or used assets before year-end can help reduce your overall tax liability.
+This approach works best when purchases are planned, not rushed.

-- High Profits?
-If you expect high profits in 2025, acquiring business assets and utilizing bonus depreciation can help offset some of the tax burden, especially if your income is expected to push you into a higher tax bracket.
+- Match deductions to high-income years: If you expect higher-than-normal profits, acquiring business assets can help offset taxable income, especially if those profits push you into a higher tax bracket.

 5. Help an Employee with Student Loans